kaba2/react-mobx-signals/README.md

 ### Communication

 An object stores its signals as public read-only member variables.
-These signals are connected to other objects's member slots to notify of state-change.
+These signals are connected to other objects's member slots to communicate state-changes.
 The type of the state-change of is encoded by the memory-address of the emitting signal-object, and the details of that state-change are encoded in the function-arguments when calling each slot.
 For example, a selection of vertices and edges could emit a signal called `vertexAdded(vertex)` after adding a vertex into the selection, where the added vertex is provided as an argument.

 ```typescript
 class Selection {